Taliesin West: How Frank Lloyd Wright Really Lived There

 The Exterior

-The exterior of Taliesen West reflects Wright’s general philosophy that local, native materials should be used for construction.
+The exterior of Taliesin West reflects Wright’s general philosophy that local, native materials should be used for construction.
 It’s made from a combination of desert rocks, wood and concrete known as desert masonry.
 He deviated from his “local is best” philosophy to kindly add a strip of grass to provide his students’ children with a soft play area.
 The kids also dipped into the adjoining pool to wade.

 I was astonished to find Wright so thoughtful about the children’s needs until I learned that Wright created the iconic toy, Lincoln Logs.
 Equally surprising was learning that Wright named the toy after himself.
 Wright was baptized Frank Lincoln Wright, but later changed his name to Frank Lloyd Wright, hence the toy’s name.
 I mistakenly assumed it was named after Abraham Lincoln.
 Interesting trivia!